KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/trezor_integration.md

     },
     "id": null
 }
 ```

 # task\_withdraw\_status

 To get the status of your withdrawal, use the `task::withdraw::status`, Once ready, it will provide the raw hex used to broadcast your transaction with [sendrawtransaction](../atomicdex-api-legacy/send_raw_transaction.html).
+The response returned here is the same as returned from the [standard v2 withdraw method](../atomicdex-api-20/withdraw.html#response)

 #### Arguments